Kodiologist/Citematic/README.rst

 Caveats
 ============================================================

 If you look at the code of Citematic::Get, you'll see that a great many cases need to be covered in order to parse all the idiosyncratic record formats.
 You'd hope that all that data would be systematically structured, huh?
 It isn't really, hence regexes.
 I've done a pretty good job (if I do say so myself) of covering psychology articles (particularly those represented in PsycINFO and PsycARTICLES), but more regexes will no doubt be needed if you plunge further into the depths of, say, MEDLINE.
 And while I implemented support for IDEAS so I can get economics articles, fields like mathematics and chemistry will probably require more databases.
-In short, I wrote this program for my own use, so I took pains to support the sort of articles I read (in experimental social psychology and JDM), but the further your interests are from mine, the more work you'd have to do to make Citematic::Get useful.
+In short, I wrote this program for my own use, so I took pains to support the sort of articles I read (in experimental social psychology and JDM), as well as books (the Library of Congress covers pretty much every book), but the further your interests are from mine, the more work you'd have to do to make Citematic::Get useful.
 Patches are more than welcome; I would love for Citematic to be as well-rounded in scraping as it is in formatting.

 Another thing: every query is cached, but the cache never times out.
 You'll need to delete the cache file or edit it by hand (or in the case of EBSCO, use the ``-b`` option to ``cite``) in order to see any updates to the databases.